joeb-brfc/v2-PDC-World-darts-championship/README.md

 # v2-PDC-World-Darts-Championship

 This web project is a responsive, Bootstrap-powered tribute to the PDC World Darts Championship.
-It explores the history, key players, and legacy of the competition, with visual and multimedia content to enhance user engagement.
+It aims to educate, entertain, and celebrate the evolution of the competition, legendary players, and its cultural impact.

 ## 🌐 Navigation Structure